Porth Community School: History

-Michael Sheen visit
+In November 2003, The Guardian reported that staff at 'Porth County Community School' had "caught young teenagers" using steroids at the school and had found steroids on school premises.

-On 18 May 2009 acclaimed Welsh actor Michael Sheen spoke with members of the schools film club.
-All of the students that met the actor were members of 'Filmclub' (a Film Agency of Wales and Skillset Screen Academy Wales initiative to give children access to thousands of "classic film titles").
+On 18 May 2009 Welsh actor Michael Sheen spoke with members of the school's film club.
 Porth County Community School is part of 'Filmclub' along with schools in the Tonypandy and Treorchy areas, and it is implemented through the schools "E3 after-school projects".
-Rachel Evans (the schools former English teacher and 'Filmclub' co-ordinator) said that "it ('Filmclub') gives the pupils a chance to discuss the films they watch".
 During his visit, Michael Sheen spoke with the pupils and told them that he was "saddened" by the lack of funding for drama schools and clubs throughout Wales.

 New School

 At the start of 2016, Rhondda Cynon Taff council released a statement saying that they will be spending £80 million on making a 'super school' This would be for Porth county community school and Tonypandy community college.
-The Process of making this has already starting at the start of 2017 and should be finished mid 2018.
+The process of making started in 2017 and was estimated to be finished by 2018.
+It was eventually finished and opened to the public on 1 September 2018.